hayley-drozd/hayley-drozd.github.com/index.md

 March - Was chosen to join Diversity, Inclusion and Wellness Committee at Stark Neuroscience!
 Excited to contribute to the on-going effort to promote the diversity, inclusion, and wellness among faculty, staff, postdocs, and students of Stark Neurosciences Research Institute (SNRI)!

-February - Had a lively discussed about preparing grants with IU's Melvin and Bren Simon Comprehensive Cancer Center.
+February - Had a lively discussion about preparing grants with IU's Melvin and Bren Simon Comprehensive Cancer Center.
 Thanks for the invitation to give a presentation about F30 applications.

 February - Dr. Wade Clapp was named Distinguished Professor at Indiana University - congrats!